Skip to main content

 I::Item: Into<Nameserver>

 Set the upstream nameservers to forward DNS queries to.
 Replaces any previously-set nameservers.
-Each element is convertible into Nameserver (SocketAddr, IpAddr, or a parsed string via "dns.google:53".parse::<Nameserver>()?).
+When empty, the interceptor falls back to the host’s /etc/resolv.conf (or, on macOS, the SystemConfiguration dynamic store).
+Each element converts into Nameserver: a SocketAddr, an IpAddr, or a parsed string via "dns.google:53".parse::<Nameserver>()?.

 fn query_timeout_ms(self, ms: u64) -> Self